radiantlogic-v8/documentation-new/home-pages/index.md

   > Understanding log contents to assist with troubleshooting.

   > [Managing Failed Synchronization Messages](troubleshooting/failedmessages)
-  > Guide administrators on how to track, review, and manually intervene in failed message scenarios.
+  > Learn how to track, review, and manually intervene in failed message scenarios.

 </section>